d12frosted/elpa-mirror/gnu/denote-readme.txt

     with the `denote-link' command and related facilities ([Linking notes]).

+  • The `:include-date' parameter controls whether to display the date of the file name after the title.
+This is done when its value is `t'.
+By default (a nil value), no date is shown.

   • An optional `:block-name' parameter can be specified with a string value to add a `#+name' to the results.
 This is useful for further processing using Org facilities (a feature that is outside Denote’s purview).

-  The same as above except for the `:regexp' parameter are true for the `denote-backlinks' block.
-The block can be inserted at point with the command `denote-org-extras-dblock-insert-backlinks' or by manually writing this in an Org file:
+  In some workflows, users may want to have a separate block to see what other links they are missing since they last updated the dynamic block.
+We cover that case as well ([The Org dynamic block to insert missing links only]).

+[Insert links matching a regexp] See section 7.4

+[Exclude certain directories from all operations] See section 3.9

+[Linking notes] See section 7

+[The Org dynamic block to insert missing links only] See section 11.2

+11.2 The Org dynamic block to insert missing links only ───────────────────────────────────────────────────────

+  The `denote-missing-links' block is available with the command `denote-org-extras-dblock-insert-missing-links'.
+It is like the aforementioned `denote-links' block, except it only lists links to files that are not present in the current buffer ([Org dynamic blocks to insert links]).
+The parameters are otherwise the same and are all optional except for `:regexp':

   ┌────
-  │ #+BEGIN: denote-backlinks :sort-by-component nil :reverse-sort nil :id-only nil │
+  │ #+BEGIN: denote-missing-links :regexp "YOUR REGEXP HERE" :excluded-dirs-regexp nil :sort-by-component nil :reverse-sort nil :id-only nil :include-date nil
+  │
   │ #+END:
   └────

-  Finally, the `denote-missing-links' block is available with the command `denote-org-extras-dblock-insert-missing-links'.
-It is like the aforementioned `denote-links' block, except it only lists links to files that are not present in the current buffer.
-The parameters are otherwise the same:
+  The `denote-missing-links' block is also registered as an option for the command `org-dynamic-block-insert-dblock'.

+  Remember to type `C-c C-x C-u' (`org-dblock-update') with point on the `#+BEGIN' line to update the block.

+[Org dynamic blocks to insert links] See section 11.1

+11.3 The Org dynamic block to insert backlinks ──────────────────────────────────────────────

+  Apart from links to files matching a regular expression, we can also produce a list of backlinks to the current file.
+The dynamic block can be inserted at point with the command `denote-org-extras-dblock-insert-backlinks' or by manually writing this in an Org file:

   ┌────
-  │ #+BEGIN: denote-missing-links :regexp "YOUR REGEXP HERE" :sort-by-component nil :reverse-sort nil :id-only nil │
+  │ #+BEGIN: denote-backlinks :excluded-dirs-regexp nil :sort-by-component nil :reverse-sort nil :id-only nil :this-heading-only nil :include-date nil
+  │
   │ #+END:
   └────

+  The `denote-backlinks' block is also registered as an option for the command `org-dynamic-block-insert-dblock'.

   Remember to type `C-c C-x C-u' (`org-dblock-update') with point on the `#+BEGIN' line to update the block.

+  The parameters recognised by this dynamic block are almost the same as that for inserting links ([Org dynamic blocks to insert links]).
+They are all optional in this case and there is no parameter expecting a regular expression for matching files to link to.

+  Additionally, the `denote-backlinks' block also recognises the `:this-heading-only' parameter.
+It determines if the backlinks are about the file or the heading under which the dynamic block is inserted ([Backlinks for Org headings]).
+When this parameter is omitted or nil (the default), then the backlinks are about the whole file, but if this parameter has a `t' value then the backlinks are specifically for the heading ([Insert link to an Org file with a further pointer to a heading]).

+[Org dynamic blocks to insert links] See section 11.1

+[Backlinks for Org headings] See section 7.8.1

-[Insert links matching a regexp] See section 7.4
+[Insert link to an Org file with a further pointer to a heading] See section 7.3

-[Linking notes] See section 7

-11.2 Org dynamic block to insert file contents ──────────────────────────────────────────────
+11.4 Org dynamic block to insert file contents ──────────────────────────────────────────────

   [ As part of version 2.3.0, all dynamic blocks are defined in the file
     `denote-org-extras.el'.
-The file which was once called `denote-org-dblock.el' contains aliases for the new function names and dipslays a warning about its deprecation.
+The file which was once called `denote-org-dblock.el' contains aliases for the new function names and displays a warning about its deprecation.
 There is no need to `require' the `denote-org-extras' feature because all of Denote’s Org dynamic blocks are autoloaded (meaning that they work as soon as they are used).
 For backward compatibility, all dynamic blocks